 And here is a comparison of these lesson sites.

-So there there you have it, these are pretty much all of the accessories and tools a beginner guitarist will need.
+So there you have it, these are pretty much all of the accessories and tools a beginner guitarist will need.
 My recommendations are inexpensive, but they are tried and tested products you'll be using for years to come.